nyu-systems/nyu-systems-seminar/README.md

 # NYU Systems Reading Group

-This term the seminar takes place every  at Noon - 1PM.
-Unless otherwise indicated the meeting takes place is in 60-5th Room 446.
+This term the seminar takes place every Monday from **Noon to 1PM**.
+Unless otherwise indicated the meeting takes place is in 60-5th **Room 446.**

 ## Topics
 The seminar discusses a broad range of recent systems papers.
 Papers are selected from typical systems related conferences, including, but not limited to, the following: